Last Updated on

 The main difference between a gratitude journal and other similar items, like planners, diaries, and notebooks, is the focus of the action:

-As you can see, gratitude journaling focuses on what you are grateful for.
+- Gratitude journaling focuses on what you are grateful for;

 Each item has a place and a purpose, but for the most part, they are not interchangeable.

 Organizing your week ahead with a planner may incidentally give you things to look forward to and be grateful for, but chances are there will be some events or responsibilities you are NOT so grateful for in your planner.
 Likewise, you will probably write down both positive and negative events from your day in a diary, meaning that the focus is not solely on what is good or helpful in your life.
 Finally, a notebook generally includes value-neutral notes and reminders, rather than lists of the good things in your life.